ndgeniebla/phaser-mkdocs/docs/home.md

 ##Procedures Overview

-1. Setting Up Your Project
+1. Setting Up Your Project (Neil)
-2. Understanding The Components of A Phaser Project
+2. Understanding The Components of A Phaser Project (Jonathan)
-3. Creating Our Game Instance
+3. Creating Our Game Instance (Neil)
-4. Building Our First Scene
-5. Building Our First Game Object
+4. Building Our First Scene, Game Object and Enemy (Jonathan)
-6. Building Our First Enemy
-7. Keeping Score
-8. A Final Scene
+7. Keeping Score and A Final Scene (Neil)

 ##Typographical Conventions